This document is meant to give colleagues a quick rundown on my work preferences, as well as some context about my life.

 - A specific/tangible situation you've seen

-- My behaviour in said situation
+- My behavior in said situation

 If you'd like to know anything else, please shout.
 I'd gladly extend this document.